Myo-Hset/CTI-Integration-Home-Lab/README.md

 ## Integrating Splunk

 To integrate with Splunk, go to the OpenCTI External Connectors at https://github.com/OpenCTI-Platform/connectors/tree/master/external-import and look for the Splunk Connector.
-Check the docker-compose.yml file there and use its format as an example for updating your own docker-compose.yml.
+Check the docker-compose.yml file there and use its format as an example for updating your own **docker-compose.yml**.
 You will need to generate a new token in Splunk.
-If you have not installed Splunk and need assistance, please visit my Splunk lab repository for a step‑by‑step guide.
+If you have not installed Splunk and need assistance, please visit my <a href="https://github.com/Myo-Hset/Splunk-on-Linux">Splunk-on-Linux</a> repository for a step‑by‑step guide.

 Fill in the necessary information as highlighted: